mienaikoe/ziyu/Chapters/2-7-Chapter14.md

 	"Dammit, Ramne," he said under his breath.

 	He scrambled to find the hot tip in the dust and caught it with a finger.
-The cauterizing procedure was nearly instant, as he had been rehearsing it in his head while talking to Ramne.
+The cauterizing procedure was nearly instant; he had been rehearsing it in his head while talking to Ramne.

 	*Kanosin reduces blood pressure.* He reached back into the pouch with his bloody fingers and produced the syringe and glowing vial.
 It took only a few presses to warm the hot tip enough to sanitize the needle.
-He loaded the syringe with the vial and set the puncture lever to let the kanosin enter the needle. *It's ready.* He pulled her shirt down to expose her chest and plunged the kanosin into it.
-The blue streaks radiated across her pallid skin as they had for Kip a single night ago.
-Her eyes gazed forward and inward, sitting lifeless in the cradles of a face that had been alive moments ago.
+He loaded the syringe with the vial and set the puncture lever to let the kanosin enter the needle. *It's ready.* He pulled hae shirt down to expose hae chest and plunged the kanosin into it.
+The blue streaks radiated across hae pallid skin as they had for Kip a single night ago.
+Hae eyes gazed forward and inward, sitting lifeless in the cradles of a face that had been alive moments ago.
 Kip watched as they dilated ever so slightly, but didn't move.

 	He checked her vitals again, "Unconscious.
 Temperature lower.
 Pulse...No no no!"

-	He slipped behind her as he had for Linyu and began to compress her hearts.
-No response. *She lost too much blood.
+	He slipped behind her as he had for Linyu and began to compress hae hearts.
+No response. *Thi lost too much blood.
 I need to transfuse.*

 	The syringe showed some signs of dulling but he carried on, plunging it into his own arm to fill the vial with blood.
-Pressing his own puncture wound against his leg, he found a very narrow artery in her arm and filled it with the contents of the vial.
-Her shirt became a dressing for her wound while he once again assumed his position behind her, trying desparately to pump her blood.
+Pressing his own puncture wound against his leg, he found a very narrow artery in hae arm and filled it with the contents of the vial.
+Hae shirt became a dressing for the wound while he once again assumed his position behind hae, trying desparately to pump hae blood.

 	"You will not die on me.
-Not today," he said into her unhearing ear.
+Not today," he said into hae unhearing ear.

 	"Kipnu!"
 He heard Fanla's voice calling from above.

 	"Not now!"

-	"The Great Pavilion is on fire!"
+	"The Pavilion is on fire!"

 	"I said not now!"